kjose42/probMap/README.md

-coordinates have the format (column, row) column is represented by x row is represented by y
+coordinates have the format (column, row). column is represented by x. row is represented by y.